What Happens 72 Hours After Disasters

 7. Skills like bread making, learning to make biscuits and crackers.

-9. Skills-quilting and sewing will mend clothes or make clothes for us.
+9. Skills-quilting and sewing will help us mend clothes or even make clothes we may need.

 11. Chickens and eggs (as long as you have the food to feed them).